Skip to main content

 💦Finish: Short - Oaky again, hint of orange peel, quite unobtrusive.
 The daintiest Kentucky Hug.

-🏆 Overall: 5.25/10 - Drinkable/Crushable - This might be the most essentially bourbon possible bourbon.
+🏆 Overall Rating: 5.50/10 - Drinkable/Crushable - This might be the most essentially bourbon possible bourbon.
 The extra barrel time has removed any sting present in the Jim Beam flagship, and the extra proof does provide some boost to flavor, but it's not quite enough to elevate this bottle beyond its price point.
 I was surprised by how overall easy drinking Jim Beam Black is, but was hoping for more in the flavor department.
 Not a bad pour by any means, Jim Beam Black sits on the fifty yard line, outdone by handful of options below its cost and most above it.
-That being said, I like it.
-It's an honest pour of whiskey and quite easy to drink, a solid intro whiskey for beginners.
+That being said, I like it, maybe more than I should.
+It's an honest pour of whiskey and quite easy to drink, a solid entry point for beginners and those looking for a mild dram.
+If my palate is a little out of sorts and I want something comfortable, I've found myself reaching for this one more often than expected.

 💵Would buy again?
-Maybe as a gift - For myself, I'm grabbing Jim Beam Single Barrel for a around tenner more or dropping to Devil's Cut for the gimmick and vibes.
-Evan Williams Bottled-in-Bond remains my budget pour of choice.
-Hoping for continued increases in age and proof for this edition.
+Probably, sooner than I think - For myself, I'm also enjoy grabbing Jim Beam Single Barrel for a around tenner more or dropping to Devil's Cut for the gimmick and vibes.
+Evan Williams Bottled-in-Bond remains my budget pour of choice, but Beam Black label is just so easy to drink.
+Hoping for continued increases in age and maybe another small proof bump for this edition.

 ⚖️Rating Scale: